-Carlyle switched over to voice, although he didn't like talk-160 ing to the computer.
+Carlyle switched over to voice, although he didn't like talking to the computer.
 He made a report.
 The androgynous voice snapped.
 'Evacuate.
 Use liferaft.'

 Carlyle said: 'The emergency is way past that point.
 I have evacuated the native population.'